bocharsky-bw/ConsoleGoogleTasks/README.md

 to the next requirements:

 * PHP `5.5` or higher
-* Internet Connection to call Google API
+* Internet connection to get access to the Google API

 ## Installation